-CJI Ranjan Gogoi-led bench to hear Alok Verma's case in SC on Friday after 11 am
+In CBI vs CBI, Supreme Court set to hear Alok Verma's petition today

-New Delhi, Oct 25: Supreme Court's bench led by Chief Justice Ranjan Gogoi to hear tomorrow pleas filed by CBI director Alok Verma and an NGO against the government's order sending him on leave and relieving him of charge as CBI Director.
+New Delhi, Oct 25: The Supreme Court's bench led by Chief Justice Ranjan Gogoi on Friday will hear pleas filed by CBI director Alok Verma and an NGO against the government's order sending him on leave and relieving him of charge as CBI Director.

+[CVC still waiting for CBI report on year-old secret note with allegations against Rakesh Asthana]

+The CBI director position has fixed term of two years.
+Verma is scheduled to retire after four months.

 The petition filed in the Supreme Court by Alok Verma on Wednesday said that the investigating agency's autonomy was being compromised as "certain investigations into high functionaries do not take the direction that may be desirable to the government".
 Verma had moved the court on Wednesday morning, hours after the government sent him on leave from his position as the CBI director and named M Nageshwar Rao the interim director.